diegodiazgarciadev/Play-games-using-your-eyes/README.md

 AMAZING, don't you think?

 ### Hackshow
-This proyect has been selected as a finalist to be showed on the HackShow event of Ironhack
+This project has been selected as a finalist to be showed on the HackShow event of Ironhack.
+Update: This project has been the winner of the Ironhack Hackshow contest.

 # Video examples